mlcommons/mlcube/docs/getting-started/index.md

 # Installation

-Here is the step by step guide to run simple MLCube cubes.
+Here is the step-by-step guide to run simple MLCube cubes.

 ## Create a python environment
 ```